 Sasha Ingber is national TV channel Newsy’s national security correspondent.
 She has covered the collapse of Afghanistan, the U.S. Capitol insurrection, extremism and surveillance at protests, then-President Trump’s impeachment, and challenges facing the intelligence community during the coronavirus pandemic.

 She was previously a breaking news reporter at NPR, reporting some of the biggest stories of the day online and on the radio — including Trump’s “zero tolerance” immigration policy, foreign interference in the 2016 election, protests in Hong Kong, and developments in Iraq, Iran, North Korea, Russia, and Syria.

-Since 2013, she has contributed numerous articles and short-form documentaries to National Geographic, reporting such topics as undocumented children in the United States, ISIS’ No. 1 female target, and the plight of albinos in Tanzania.
+A Pulitzer Center grantee, she has contributed numerous articles and short-form documentaries to National Geographic, reporting on undocumented children in the United States, ISIS’ No. 1 female target, and climate change, among other topics.

 Following the annexation of Crimea in 2014, she was the editor of a State Department initiative to monitor and counter Russian disinformation.
 Prior to this, she investigated the international tiger trade for The World Bank’s Global Tiger Initiative, and researched healthcare fraud for the National Healthcare Anti-Fraud Association.

-Sasha earned a master’s degree in nonfiction writing from Johns Hopkins University, and speaks Spanish and Portuguese.
-She is currently based in Washington, D.C.
+She earned a master’s degree in nonfiction writing from Johns Hopkins University, and speaks Spanish and Portuguese.
+She is based in Washington, D.C.